-Following Chairman Lamar Alexander’s speech on reauthorizing the Higher Education Act, Steve Gunderson, president and CEO of Career Education Colleges and Universities released the following statement:
+Following Chairman Lamar Alexander’s release of eight bipartisan bills to rewrite parts of the Higher Education Act, Steve Gunderson, President and CEO of Career Education Colleges and Universities, released the following statement:

-Following the news that Education Corporation of America abruptly closed its campuses, Steve Gunderson, President and CEO of Career Education Colleges and Universities, released the following statement:
+Following the U.S. Department of Education’s release of the FY2016 national cohort default rate.
+Steve Gunderson, president and CEO of Career Education Colleges and Universities, released the following statement:

 “Our sector is fully committed to ensuring our students’ success.
 We have spent the better part of a decade focused on improving access and outcomes at our colleges and universities.
 This is exhibited in lower overall default rates and higher graduation rates.
 As part of the larger higher education ecosystem, we also want to see every student in every sector of higher education succeed.”